ArcanaFramework/frametree-flywheel/README.rst

 ..
 This extension can be installed for Python 3 using *pip*

 .. .. code-block::bash
-..     $ pip3 install arcana-changeme
+..     $ pip3 install arcana-flywheel

 ..
 This will also install the core Arcana_ package